uwescience/DSSG2016/_posts/2016-06-24-kaicheng-tan-intro.md

 for me to gain some experience on data science programming, and to learn how to collaborate with other scientists in this field.

-My assigned project is Global Sidewalk, where I learned a lot on how to outline a new project over the week.
+My assigned project is Global Open Sidewalk, where I learned a lot on how to outline a new project over the week.
 I worked on AccessMap project last Spring quarter, which helps me to have a better understanding on what this project is about and what my role in this project is.
 On the other